mustafaalmutawa/cs326-final-yukon/docs/final.md

 ### Login Page
 <img width="1440" alt="sk__rmbillede_2022-05-06_kl _13 39 13" src="https://user-images.githubusercontent.com/40669187/167197040-c8b70127-40f5-4eec-8465-184ecc384993.png">
-The login page is for existing users to log in to their accounts.
+The login page is for existing users to log in to their account.

 <br>